MiahTRT/AdoringFanFiles/README.md

 I also left some raw mp3 incase anybody wants to make any changes

-my burner might get banned for this but I'm hoping it doesn't
+my burner on nexus *might* get banned for this but I'm hoping it doesn't